top of page

 MY ROLE

-Lead UX designer for end-to-end product design of a medical device application.
+Lead UX designer for end-to-end design of a medical device application.

 MAIN GOAL